 - 7.1 The firm agrees that it will not deny the admissions made in this agreement or act in any way which is inconsistent with it. - 7.2 If the firm denies the admissions, or acts in a way which is inconsistent with this agreement, the conduct which is subject to this agreement may be considered further by the SRA.
-That may result in a disciplinary outcome or a referral to the Solicitors Disciplinary Tribunal on the original facts and allegations.
+That may result in a disciplinary outcome based on the original facts and allegations.